papis/papis/doc/source/library_structure.rst

 The first thing that you might notice is that there are many folders.
-Just to check that you understand exactly what is a document, please think about which of these pdfs is not a valid Papis document...
+Just to check that you understand exactly what is a document, please think about which of these PDFs is not a valid Papis document...
 That's right!
 ``folder1/paper.pdf`` is not a valid document since the ``folder1`` does not contain the ``info.yaml`` file.
 You see also that it does not matter how deep the folder structure is in your library: you can have a ``physics`` folder in